avnievesrivera/beeClassification/README.md

 ### FILES

 BeeClassify.ipynb -> Has all functions for user interactivity.
+Functions are properly commented.

 BeeCam-AprilTag.ipynb -> Application of the prior detection on BeeCam-AprilTag data.
+Functions are fully commented.

 beeActivity.csv -> File of all detections to be classified.